vippsas/vipps-developers/settlements/sftp-report-service/README.md

 /settlements/archive/csv/998724341/16655/16655-2000001.csv
 ```

-### How to use it
+# How to use it

 Reports under `/settlements/inbox` can be "deleted" (actually hidden)
-in order to keep track of already processed reports.
+with the SFTP client in order to keep track of already processed reports.

-Reports are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.
+Reports are deleted by using the `rm` command in SFTP or the "delete" function
+in your SFTP interface.

 Reports under `/settlements/archive` cannot be removed.

 **Important:** The reports are generated on-demand.
+There are no real files on the server, all data is generated dynamically.
-Some SFTP clients
-check the file size with a `ls` command.
-Since the files have not yet
+Some SFTP clients check the file size with a `ls` command.
-been created, the file size is reported as zero.
+Since the files have not yet been created, the file size is reported as zero.
 The service can not provide correct size information.
 It is therefore not possible to check the size of a file with `ls`.

-#### Example SFTP session
+## Example SFTP session

-Below is an example of an SFTP session, with line breaks added for readability.
+Below is an example of an SFTP session, using the command-line,
+with line breaks added for readability.

 ```
 $ sftp sftp.vipps.no